-Can CX Techniques Help Solve the Maze of the U.S. Government Procurement Ecosystem?
+Can CX Help Solve the Maze of Complicated Procurement Ecosystems?

-If government can push CX practices into the procurement ecosystem, then why not regular companies?
+If the U.S. government can push CX practices into the procurement ecosystem, then why not regular companies?

 Suppliers play a vital role in creating experiences for citizens and customers of U.S. federal government agencies.

 Yet, the government buyer-seller ecosystem is known to be downright nasty terrain.
-Complicated acquisition systems, regulations, and confusing policies are all just part of the experience of navigating that scene.
+Complicated acquisition systems, regulations, and policies come with navigating that scene.

-That's a reality that can send potentially great suppliers running in another direction, choosing to work instead with organizations where workflows are simpler and decisions are relationship-oriented, not compliance-driven.
+That reality can send potentially great suppliers running in another direction, choosing to work instead with organizations where workflows are simpler and decisions are relationship-oriented, not compliance-driven.

 CX Practices Are Already at Work in the Procurement Ecosystem